joeymcintyre/CPP-Snake-Game/README.md

 - Followed incremental testing – validated objPos and objPosArrayList independently before integration.
 - Verified memory management using platform-specific profilers (Valgrind / Dr. Memory).

-👥 Team Notes
+👥 Team Notes:
 - This was a group project (2 members) completed for COMPENG 2SH4.
 - All mandatory features were implemented and validated against the project rubric.

-📜 Acknowledgements
+📜 Acknowledgements:
-Course: COMPENG 2SH4 – Principles of Programming (Fall 2024)
+Course: COMPENG 2SH4 – Principles of Programming (Fall 2024).
 Instructor & TAs for providing skeleton code, MacUILib, and project guidance.